 I left The Oregonian in 2017 to study at Columbia University, and now I'm a freelance reporter.
 Most often, I look to write about people who remind me of those I grew up with in North Louisiana.
-My parents were teenagers when I came along, and if they had dreams before me, they never talked about them after.
-My dad sprayed bugs, and my mom cleaned houses.
-They left me at the library and encouraged me to study the USA Today.
-On Sundays nights, we cut articles out of the newspaper.
+My parents were teenagers when I came along, and though they spent my childhood working blue-collar, minimum-wage jobs, they scraped together money to give me used encyclopedias and a local newspaper subscription.
+Everything I write, in some way, is for them.